isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-The first few DHCPv4 configuration elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid.
-If nothing changes, a client that got an address is allowed to use it for 4000 seconds.
-(Note that integer numbers are specified as is, without any quotes around them.) ``renew-timer`` and ``rebind-timer`` are values (also in seconds) that define T1 and T2 timers that govern when the client will begin the renewal and rebind procedures.
+The first few DHCPv4 configuration elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid; the default is for a client to be allowed to use a given address for 4000 seconds.
+(Note that integer numbers are specified as is, without any quotes around them.) ``renew-timer`` and ``rebind-timer`` are values (also in seconds) that define the T1 and T2 timers that govern when the client begins the renewal and rebind processes.

 .. note::

-   Beginning with Kea 1.6.0 the lease valid lifetime is extended from a single value to a triplet with minimum, default and maximum values using ``min-valid-lifetime``, ``valid-lifetime`` and ``max-valid-lifetime``.
+   Beginning with Kea 1.6.0, the lease valid-lifetime is extended from a single value to a triplet with minimum, default, and maximum values using ``min-valid-lifetime``, ``valid-lifetime``, and ``max-valid-lifetime``.
    As of Kea 1.9.5, these values may be specified in client classes.
-The recipe the server uses to select which lifetime value to use is as follows:
+The procedure the server uses to select which lifetime value to use is as follows:

-   If the client query is a BOOTP query, the server will always use the infinite lease time (e.g. 0xffffffff).
-Otherwise the server must next determine which configured triplet to use by first searching all classes assigned to the query, and then the subnet selected for the query.
+   If the client query is a BOOTP query, the server always uses the infinite lease time (e.g. 0xffffffff).
+Otherwise, the server must determine which configured triplet to use by first searching all classes assigned to the query, and then the subnet selected for the query.

-   Classes are searched in the order they were assigned to the query.
-The server will use the triplet from the first class that specifies it.
+   Classes are searched in the order they were assigned to the query; the server uses the triplet from the first class that specifies it.
-   If no classes specify the triplet then the server will use the triplet specified by the subnet selected for the client.
-If the subnet does not explicitly specify it the server will look next at the subnet's shared-network (if one), then for a global specification, and finally the global default.
+   If no classes specify the triplet, the server uses the triplet specified by the subnet selected for the client.
+If the subnet does not explicitly specify it, the server next looks at the subnet's shared-network (if one exists), then for a global specification, and finally the global default.

-   If the client requested a lifetime value via DHCP option 51, then the lifetime value used will be the requested value bounded by the configured triplet.
-In other words, if the requested lifetime is less than the configured minimum the configured minimum will be used; if it is more than the configured maximum the configured maximum will be used.
-If the client did not provide a requested value, the lifetime value used will be the triplet default value.
+   If the client requested a lifetime value via DHCP option 51, then the lifetime value used is the requested value bounded by the configured triplet.
+In other words, if the requested lifetime is less than the configured minimum, the configured minimum is used; if it is more than the configured maximum, the configured maximum is used.
+If the client did not provide a requested value, the lifetime value used is the triplet default value.

 .. note::

    Both ``renew-timer`` and ``rebind-timer`` are optional.
-The server will only send ``rebind-timer`` to the client, via DHCPv4 option code 59, if it is less than ``valid-lifetime``; and it will only send ``renew-timer``, via DHCPv4 option code 58, if it is less than ``rebind-timer`` (or ``valid-lifetime`` if ``rebind-timer`` was not specified).
+The server only sends ``rebind-timer`` to the client, via DHCPv4 option code 59, if it is less than ``valid-lifetime``; and it only sends ``renew-timer``, via DHCPv4 option code 58, if it is less than ``rebind-timer`` (or ``valid-lifetime`` if ``rebind-timer`` was not specified).
 In their absence, the client should select values for T1 and T2 timers according to `RFC 2131 <https://tools.ietf.org/html/rfc2131>`_.